Frequently Asked Questions about Greece

 Some countries, like South Africa for example, require insurance to get a visa, but this has nothing to do with Greece.

 There is a place to leave luggage in Pireaus.
 It is a cafe in the port, right on the dock near where the Cyclades ferries are.
 You will see a bus station in front of the ferry ticket offices.
 Behind the offices is a big cafe and they have a luggage storage section.
 They also have an internet cafe.
 They are open 24 hours too.
 There is a place to leave luggage at the airport too but that is pretty inconvenient unless you are flying everywhere.
-Many hotels like the Attalos allow you to leave your bags when you go off to the islands.
-See also www.athensguide.com/ferries.html
+Many hotels like the Attalos allow you to leave your bags when yougo off to the islands.
+There are a couple places in Athens where you can leave luggage in lockers.
+One is called Athens Lockers and the other is Athens Left Luggage.

 This is untrue in a general sense but of course there are exceptions.
 I think many Greeks don't hide their emotions very well.
 In most countries the people who have contact with tourists are well trained to keep a smile and be polite no matter what.
 I don't think you can do that with the Greeks nor can you control who the tourist comes into contact with because the entire country is visited, not just a few scattered resorts on one or two islands.
 But at the same time that you have a few people acting like jerks you also have those who go above and beyond the call of duty or hospitality.
 So its not a matter of saying the Greeks are rude.
 The Greeks are a little bit of everything.
 Greece is not Disneyland, or a resort.
 It's a whole country and you can't make a whole country behave the way you think they should.
 That is why when you go to places like Jamaica you have barbed-wire fences around the resorts and beaches where the tourists go.
 In Greece you go everywhere and meet everyone.

-You would probably not save much and it would take you days or weeks to do badly what a travel agent can do well in a couple hours.
+You would probably not save that much and it would take you days or weeks to do badly what a travel agent can do well in a couple hours.
 The itineraries they offer are good deals because they pay less for hotels then you do and they can sell it for the same or cheaper than the hotels do directly.
 The tickets you won't save on because they don't make any money on tickets.
 Transfers you may save a little by not doing them or using George the Taxi Driver you can save maybe 20 euro on the airport trip.
-But the real problem is the ferry schedules.
-If you book on your own, until you are sitting on the ferry steaming to the island and the hotel you booked you won't know for sure if the ferry exists because there are no reliable ferry schedules on the web.

 It is true of many hotels.
 Some of the higher class hotels you can actually flush toilet paper down the toilet and most hotels in Athens you can too.
 But on many of the islands you can't for a couple reasons, the main one being that the pipes are narrow and the water pressure not strong enough to get the toilet paper to that place it is supposed to end up and since it takes longer to decompose then the stuff it is following, it clogs up the pipes and makes a big mess which I have experienced first-hand.